How to unblock an email on Gmail: 3 steps only (all devices)

 3.5.
 Check Workspace or admin rules

-If you’re using Gmail under Google Workspace (business or school account), your admin may enforce rules that block certain senders.
+If you’re using a Google Workspace account, your admin may block your account’s access to a certain sender domain.
 In this case, reach out to your IT administrator to confirm.

 4. FAQs about how to unblock an email on Gmail